[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Standing reach: 8-10 | Wingspan: 6-11¾

-Bryant has had a positive predraft process and appears ticketed for the late lottery, with interest coming from Phoenix following the Suns’ trade into the No. 10 spot, plus Toronto at No. 9 and Atlanta at No. 13 closely linked as landing spots.
+Bryant has had a positive predraft process and appears ticketed for the late lottery, with interest coming from Phoenix following the Suns’ trade into the No. 10 spot; Toronto at No. 9 and Atlanta at No. 13 are also closely linked as landing spots.

 The rest of the league has been working to get a read on the Suns since they moved into this slot Sunday by sending Kevin Durant to the Rockets.
 With three high-usage scorers in Devin Booker, Bradley Beal and now Jalen Green joining the team, some rival teams expect Phoenix will target a defense-minded frontcourt player who can complement what could be a clunky backcourt fit.
 Bryant and Collin Murray-Boyles fit that mold and are viewed as some options for the Suns.